GLOHRA Prize for Global Health Research

 The GLOHRA Prize, launched in 2025, awards two annual €5,000 prizes to completed GLOHRA projects to recognize excellence and innovation in global health research.

-A Prize Jury composed of GLOHRA Steering Committee members have pre-selected five projects to pitch at GLOHRA’s annual symposium, GLOHRA Day 2026.
-In their pitches, the nominated teams will be tasked to present persuasive evidence demonstrating how their projects have made exceptional contributions to global health research.
+A Prize Jury composed of GLOHRA Steering Committee members pre-selected five projects to pitch at GLOHRA’s annual symposium, GLOHRA Day 2026.
+In their pitches, the nominated teams were tasked to demonstrate how their projects have made exceptional contributions to global health research.
 The prize recognizes contributions in the following categories:

 GLOHRA Prize Nominees 2026